Mary Foote: Art

-Foote lived and worked in Peking, China from December 1926 into early 1927.The Yale University Library Gazette.
-Yale University Library; 1974. p.
-229.
+Foote lived and worked in Peking, China from December 1926 into early 1927.

 During the 1920s, she shared her studio and had a relationship with Frederick MacMonnies.
 She went into a deep depression after it ended.
 She sought treatment from Smith Ely Jelliffe, and in 1927, closed down her studio.
 One of her friends, Robert Edmond Jones, a stage designer in New York, had been a analysand of Carl Jung and Toni Wolff.
-He advised Foote, who has been described as neurotic, to seek the treatment of Jung in Zurich, Switzerland.
+He advised Foote, who has been described as neurotic, to seek the treatment of Jung in Zürich, Switzerland.

 Carl Jung

-After closing her studio, Foote went to Zurich to see Swiss psychoanalyst Carl Jung.
+After closing her studio, Foote went to Zürich to see Swiss psychoanalyst Carl Jung.
 Beginning in 1928, she worked for Jung, first transcribing his seminars and editing Jung's English phrasing, and then producing the bound copies for their participants.
 For instance, her notes became the basis for The Visions Seminars, which was published in 1976.
 Her secretary and assistant from the 1930s until the seminar series ended with the start of World War II was an Englishwoman, Mrs. Emily Köppel, who was married to a man from Switzerland.
 The work was paid for by subscriptions, and supplemented initially by Mary Foote, and later by Mary and Paul Mellon and Alice Lewisohn Crowley.

 In the 1930s, Foote had a secret liaison with Harvard-educated German businessman and Nazi, Ernst Hanfstaengl.
 She returned to Connecticut shortly before her death; her obituary listed her as having been Jung's "secretary."

 She was among the social circle of Mabel Dodge Luhan and visited her at her Villa Curonia.
 A fellow friend, Muriel Draper, said of Foote:

 She was also described as a tall, elegant woman.
 Mary Mellon, wife of Paul Mellon, said of her, "She has great style.
 From her you will learn about the feeling relationships among people there.
 She is very frail, and I'm afraid not very well.
 Take her to dinner at the Baur-au-Lac and feed her on champagne and caviar."